senkulabs/breeze-lite/docs/index.md

 ## Courtesy

-This project use Svelte 5 and Inertia version 2 (currently beta).
+This project use Svelte 5 and Inertia.
 The Svelte components come from [pedroborges/laravel-breeze-svelte](https://github.com/pedroborges/laravel-breeze-svelte).